 Ribbon Race 2025

-On Friday, April 25, during the annual rain of ribbons, Mayor Stapelkamp presented Royal Honors to eight special residents of the municipality of Aalten who, in the opinion of the Chapter of the Civil Orders, have "for a considerable period of time exerted themselves for the benefit of society or have stimulated others.
-They all received the decorations belonging to the appointment as Member in the Order of Orange-Nassau.
+On Friday, April 25, during the annual conferment of honors, Mayor Stapelkamp presented Royal Decorations to eight distinguished residents of the municipality of Aalten who, in the opinion of the Chapter for Civil Orders, "have worked for the benefit of society for a considerable period of time or have encouraged others to do so."
+They all received the decorations that accompany the appointment as Member of the Order of Orange-Nassau.

 The following residents have been royally decorated (in no particular order)